ronan-s1/lazy-jira-search/README.md

 A CLI tool to find your Jira tickets faster.

 ## Problem Statement
-Sometimes I forget what tickets I have, especially if they're across different boards or lost in the backlog.
-This tool speeds up this process and helps you find tickets that are assigned to you quickly.
+People often lose track tickets, especially when they're spread across multiple boards or buried in the backlog.
+This tool simplifies the process, making it easy to quickly find tickets assigned to you or any other ticket.

-Also Jira's UI is just painfully slow, lots of clicking around, lots of waiting, lots time wasted and I am lazy so I ain't doin allat.
-I'm not sure how useful this will even be but shall see.
+TBH, Jira's UI is also painfully slow, with lots licking, waiting which wastes time.
+This tool removes all that toil.

 ## Usage
 By default (passing no arguments), you will see all unresolved Jira issues assigned to you.
 You can change this behaviour by passing in different arguments shown below.